-It’s become huge in our culture.
-We think it’s good if we’re busy, but our bodies, minds and spirits are constantly telling us to slow down!
+Busy-ness has become huge in our culture.
+We think it’s good if we’re busy, but our bodies, minds and spirits are constantly telling us to slow down.
 Stop!
 Take a moment to smell the roses!

 Lately, I’ve decided to use words other than “busy” to describe my life.
 I’ve realized that for my life to be happy and healthy, I like being busy!
 Now I say things like, “I have plenty to do,” or “I’m looking forward to our holiday.”

-Having good work life balance for mothers doesn’t just entail keeping your cool during a busy life, it also requires time to stop the busyness, and reflect.
+Work-life balance for mothers doesn’t just mean keeping your cool during a busy life, it also requires time to stop the busy-ness, and reflect.
 Regularly.

 1. Think about your worth as a person

 Your value is not tied up with the dollars you earn, the distance you can run, or the number when you weigh-in on your scales.
 You are special precisely because you are uniquely you.
 You bring a unique gift to the world, that no one else can bring.
 But you can only find our meaning and purpose by slowing down and intentionally seeking, asking and knocking.

 Multi-tasking is something we women pride ourselves on.
 However it’s often the road to frustration and disappointment.
 Of course, some things require multi-tasking like feeding your toddler while watching over homework, or even balancing time between family and friends.
 That’s not what I mean though.
 When you have so many things on-the-go that you are unable to do any of them well, that can be a trap.

 This is because if you only do enough to make each project adequate, it means you will not do your best.

 3. Set realistic goals